matttrent/matttrent.com/src/reading.md

 - __Walter Isaacson,__ [Einstein: His Life and Universe](http://amzn.to/2hy8HDe).
 Sadly, not as good as Franklin.
 Not because Isaacson wrote a poor book, but Einstein's life wasn't particulary interesting after general relativity.
 - __Oliver Burkeman,__ [The Antidote: Happiness for People Who Can't Stand Positive Thinking](http://amzn.to/2iH2X6n).
 I generally don't include subtitles here and I generally don't read much modern pop-philosophy.
 This book is an exception.
 It does a fantastic job of weaving many of my philosophical influences into one thread.
 - __Carl Anderson,__ [Creating a Data-Driven Organization](http://amzn.to/2hA5XVW).
 Good conceptual framework for the steps required to make data and data science effective at a company.
-- __Ryan Holiday,__ [The Daily Stoic](http://amzn.to/2iiGjlJ).
-Daily Stoicism reader.
-It's on my bedside table, but I haven't opened it as much as I think I should.
-- __Steven Pressfield,__ [The Warrior Ethos](http://amzn.to/2hyalF8).
-I'm a big fan of Pressfield's writing and the mentality of doing one's duty.
-This book scratches both those itches.
-- __John Vaillant,__ [The Golden Spruce](http://amzn.to/2iJXRtY).
-Man cuts down golden-needled tree on Haida Gwaii.
-I mostly enjoyed it for the description of the British Columbian coastal wilderness.
-- __Kevin Kelly,__ [The Inevitable](http://amzn.to/2iJFQIh).
-Founding editor of Wired discusses future trends in consumer Internet technology.
-Kelly presents a fascinating view of the technological future, better framing things I had thought of and introducing many new ideas.
-My main complaint is that it's an overly rosy picture that doesn't really consider societal impact of many of these changes.
-- __Edward Slingerland,__ [Trying Not to Try](http://amzn.to/2icWa7s).
-Ancient Chinese philosophy meets modern cognition.
-Reframes the role of Kahneman's System 1 and System 2 in the constellation of Daoist with insights on how to make it applicable to your life.
-- __Tyler Cowen,__ [Average Is Over](http://amzn.to/2icOTEQ).
-Followup to [The Great Stagnation](http://amzn.to/2imHjaW) detailing the ongoing bifurcation of American society into the haves and the have-nots.
-Economic forces will progressively reduce the middle class that has dominated the 20th century.
-- __Ryan Holiday,__ [Ego Is the Enemy](http://amzn.to/2iJwEUj).
-Another modern Stoicism book.
-Holiday continues the Stoic tradition of distilling things to a series of life-hacks.
-Love it, hate it, but if works, use it.
-- __Steven Pressfield,__ [The War of Art](http://amzn.to/2htJIvZ).
-Modern-day Marcus Aurelius reminding you to show up and do your assigned work professionally, as difficult as it may be.
-- __Winifred Gallagher,__ [Rapt: Attention and the Focused Life](http://amzn.to/2iiJh9Y).
-Author is diagnosed cancer, realizes her life is improved by living more in the present.
-Sadly this book is mostly pop-psychology and doesn't introspect much how attention improved her life.
-- __Pedro Domingos,__ [The Master Algorithm](The Master Algorithm).
-Summary of the major approaches to machine learning that turns into an ad for the author's research.
-A few insights.
-- __Oliver Sacks,__ [On the Move](http://amzn.to/2iJLbzm).
-Endearing autobiography.
-I've always loved Sacks.
-It was encouraging to read that someone I respect still felt he had no idea what he was doing at the age of 40.
-- __Donald Barlett,__ [Howard Hughes: His Life and Madness](http://amzn.to/2ivcDBM).
-For as much as Hughes is a household name, I was surprised how little I knew about his life.
-Hughes was a complete nut.
-- __Jean Edward Smith,__ [Eisenhower in War and Peace](http://amzn.to/2hxchw0).
-I bought it for the perspective on the European theater, but was equally interested in his presidency.
-- __Michael Lewis,__ [Flash Boys](http://amzn.to/2icKcLe).
-The dark and dirty world of high-frequency trading.
-This is absolutely nuts.
-- __Tyler Cowen,__ [The Great Stagnation](http://amzn.to/2imHjaW).
-We've run out of the major contributors to the last century of American growth.
-The future will continue at the same pace.
-- __Daniel Kahneman,__ [Thinking, Fast and Slow](http://amzn.to/2hxgmjI).
-Summary of Kahnemann's research career into cognitive biases.
-Got distracted after the first section.
-While I think the book is right in broad strokes, I don't think we understand the brain well enough to consider the specifics gospel.

 ## All time most influential